 CRP >5 mg/l was considered positive.

-Hyperparathyroidism was defined, according to the KDIGO guidelines, by PTH 1-84>9 times the upper normal limit of the laboratory.
+Hyperparathyroidism was defined, according to the Kidney Disease: Improving Global Outcome (KDIGO) guidelines, by PTH 1-84>9 times the upper normal limit of the laboratory.

 Statistical analysis

 Data were analyzed using SPSS version 20.0 for Windows.
 Patients were divided into two groups according to the presence or absence of